Transcript: Resolving the Vitamin D-Bate

-Of this massive dose much does your body actually use, and how much does it sock away in storage at for use later on down the road?
-Here’s the graph; 30 people followed for 4 months after the megadose.
-Here’s the flood of D coming into their system, but the solid circles represent the pool of vitamin D our body is keeping in our blood stream for activation, and the rest is likely stored away to be used on an as needed ongoing basis.
+Of this massive dose, how much does our body actually use, and how much does it sock away in storage for use later on down the road?
+Here’s the graph: 30 people, followed for four months after the megadose.
+Here’s the flood of D coming into their system.
+But the solid circles represent the pool of vitamin D our body is keeping in our bloodstream for activation, and the rest is likely stored away to be used on an as-needed ongoing basis.

-You can do the same thing at the other end of the spectrum too.
-Instead of a megadose you can start by giving really tiny doses and gradually work your way up.
-When you do you get a graph like this showing a so-called biphasic pattern, really steep at first, but then leveling out.
+You can do the same thing at the other end of the spectrum, too.
+Instead of a megadose, you can start by giving really tiny doses, and gradually work your way up.
+When you do, you get a graph like this, showing a so-called biphasic pattern: really steep at first, but then leveling out.

-Now if this plateau was flat, completely horizontal there’s be no risk of toxicity, but because your body can’t help but let some in, your levels continue to rise with increasing intake and you can run into vitamin D toxicity problems if we take too much.
+Now if this plateau were flat, completely horizontal, then there’d be no risk of toxicity.
+But because your body can’t help but let some in, your levels continue to rise with increasing intake, and you can run into vitamin D toxicity problems if we take too much.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.

 Please consider volunteering to help out on the site.